nficano/tangerine/README.rst

     gendo = Gendo("xoxb-1234567890-replace-this-with-token-from-slack")

-Now its time to write your ``response`` functions, these functions get wrapped with the ``listen_for`` decorator, which then registers the pattern to listen for and keeps track of which function should handle it.
+Now its time to write your ``response`` functions, these functions get wrapped with the ``listen_for`` decorator, which registers a pattern to watch the slack conversation for and which python method should handle it once its said.

 In the following example, the method is setup to listen for the word "cookies".
 Notice that the decorator passes 2 arguments to the function, first the